MV Tricolor

-MV Tricolor was a 50,000 tonne Norwegian-flagged vehicle carrier built in 1987, notable for having been involved in three English Channel collisions within a fortnight.
+MV Tricolor was a 50,000 tonne Norwegian-flagged vehicle carrier built in 1987, notable for having been involved in three collisions in the English Channel within two weeks.

 History

 MV Tricolor was originally launched in 1987 as Nosac Sun.
 At the time of her collision with Kariba she was operated by Wilh.
 Wilhelmsen.

-Collision and sinking, 14 December 2002
+Collision and sinking

-During the early hours of 14 December 2002, while traveling from Zeebrugge, Belgium to Southampton, U.K., with a load of nearly 3,000 automobiles, she collided with Kariba, a 1982 Bahamian-flagged container ship.
+During the early hours of 14 December 2002, while traveling from Zeebrugge, Belgium to Southampton, UK, with a load of nearly 3,000 automobiles, she collided with Kariba, a 1982 Bahamian-flagged container ship.
 Kariba was able to continue on, but Tricolor sank where she was struck, some 20 mi north of the French coast within the French exclusive economic zone in the English Channel.
 While there were no deaths, the ship remained lodged on her side in the mud of the 30 m deep waterway.
 A third vessel, MV Clary, was alleged in subsequent litigation to have contributed to the collision by "embarrassment of navigation".

-The sinking occurred off Dunkirk harbor, which is France’s most northerly seaport and France’s third largest port after Marseille and Le Havre.
+The sinking occurred off Dunkirk harbor, which is France's most northerly seaport and France's third largest port after Marseille and Le Havre.